-My idea of the perfect arrangement is one that provides the opportunity for all parts to have shape and line, one that can be sung with a limited number of men, and one that can be both heartfelt and patriotic.
-In my arrangement, the sopranos have the melody with a melodic alto harmony and a men’s part that fills out the chords.
+My idea of a perfect arrangement is one that provides the opportunity for all parts to have shape and line, one that can be sung with a limited number of men, and one that can be both heartfelt and patriotic.
+In my “mixed” arrangement, the sopranos have the melody with a melodic alto harmony and a men’s part that fills out the chords.
 If we are missing all of our men, it could be sung beautifully in two parts.
 I also believe any ideal arrangement should be simple enough to be conducted by our students.

-A traditional, and compact arrangement will sound Patriotic, will lock well, will allow for pure emotion, will clearly state the famous melody, and will effectively serve each audience as well as our country.
+A traditional, and compact arrangement will sound patriotic, will lock well, will allow for pure emotion, will clearly state the famous melody, and will effectively serve each audience as well as our country.
 Less is more.

 The Complex Star-Spangled Banner Arrangement is Symptomatic of a Larger Issue